andrew-metallinos/User-Data-Transfer-Windows-10-and-11/README.md

 # User Data Transfer Windows 10/11

-If you are wanting to transfer a user over to a new PC and you are unable to transfer the drive then transferring everything over manually may be required.
+If you are wanting to transfer a user over to a new PC and you are unable to transfer the physical drive then transferring everything over manually may be required.

 The PowerShell files listed below can help ease this process by copying everything over to a USB or portable hard drive with just a few user